geomesa/geomesa.github.io/_posts/2014-05-30-geomesa-transformations.md

 <div class="callout callout-warning">
     <span class="glyphicon glyphicon-exclamation-sign"></span>
-    You will need access to a Hadoop 2.2 installation as well as an Accumulo 1.5+ database.
+    You will need access to a Hadoop 2.2 installation as well as an Accumulo {{ site.accumuloVersion }} database.
 </div>

 <div class="callout callout-warning">